The Netherlands is famous for its cheese — and one of the best ways to experience it is by visiting a traditional Dutch cheese market.

-The Alkmaar Cheese Market (Alkmaar Kaasmarkt) is the largest and most famous cheese market in the Netherlands.
+The Alkmaar Cheese Market (Alkmaar Kaasmarkt) is the largest and most famous in the Netherlands.

 Every Friday